More Information about Exosomes

 Extracellular vesicles (EVs) are small membrane vesicles, composed of a lipid bilayer with inserted transmembrane proteins, enclosing cytosolic components (protein, mRNA, and miRNA) derived from the EV-producing cells.

-These EVs such as exosomes have been found in biofluids, including blood, saliva, urine, cerebrospinal fluid (CSF) and latex, act as messengers of intercellular communication networks.
+These EVs such as exosomes have been found in biofluids, including blood, saliva, urine, cerebrospinal fluid (CSF) and Breast Milk, act as messengers of intercellular communication networks.
 EVs carry lipids, proteins, and RNAs derived from their producing cells, and have potential as biomarkers specific to cell types and even cell states.

 You can click here to know more about Exosomes.